jnjosh/jnjosh.com/content/now.md

 # What I'm doing now

-- Working at [Highrise](http://www.highrisegame.com) building out a social networking game.
-Getting to learn a lot about game engine development, C++, and more.
+- Working at [Highrise](http://www.highrisegame.com) building out a social networking called [#me](https://hashtagme.app).
+We just launched out of Y Combinator last month (YC S18).

 - Organizing [CocoaHeads](https://meetup.com/nscoderrtp).
-This year already has had some great talks and there is more to come.

-- Getting back into gaming on the PC.
-I built a new desktop for this and playing things from Overwatch to Doom.

-- Learning to Draw!
-After years of not doing film-making, I've been diving into drawing so that I can tell visual stories in comic book form.
-I have an idea for a small comic strip to start and am working on building out how do to that.

-- Learning German for both my love of the language and a potential future trip to Germany.
-I'm currently trying to do at least one lesson on [Duolingo](http://duolingo.com)
+We are currently doing a bi-weekly meetup—A Swift Dinner—but I'm starting to think about restarting CocoaHeads.

+- Learning to play the guitar… again.
+When I was a teenager my Dad bought me a cheap Squier Stratocaster.
+I learned the Nirvana nevermind tabs and some others, then let it go dormant.
+This time I'm trying to actually learn to play the instrument.

+- Learning to Draw.
+This has taken a second seat to guitar, but I still try to draw at least once a day.

+- Volunteering at [Code for Durham](http://codefordurham.com) to help build things to make lives better for people in Durham.

+- I've switched from learning German to learning Spanish.
+I love languages and want to learn them all.
+I did Spanish in High School so I'm remembering a lot.
+I'm currently doing daily lessons on [Duolingo](http://duolingo.com)

-- (This is a [now page](http://nownownow.com/about), last updated on July 29, 2017)
+- (This is a [now page](http://nownownow.com/about), last updated on September 5, 2018)